ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Nonce N\_S also in error responses to the Join Requests.

-* Supporting single Access Token for multiple groups/topics.
+* Supporting single access token for multiple groups/topics.

 * Supporting legal requesters/responders using the 'peer_roles' parameter.